 Medicare Procedure and Patient Information

-Conditions of Medicare patients treated by Dr. Brian Untch, MD, FACS in 2014
+Conditions of Medicare patients treated by Dr. Brian R. Untch, MD, FACS in 2014

 75 | |

-Dr. Brian Untch, MD, FACS is an oncologist in Commack, NY specializing in oncology (cancer care).
+Dr. Brian R. Untch, MD, FACS is a general surgeon in Commack, NY specializing in general surgery, oncology (cancer care), gastroenterology (digestive system), general practice and surgical oncology (cancer surgery).
 He graduated from Stritch School of Medicine in 2004 and has 21 years of experience.
-Dr. Brian Untch, MD, FACS is affiliated with Memorial Sloan Kettering Cancer Center, MSK MONMOUTH, MSKCC SURGERY GROUP and MSKCC REGIONAL NETWORK.
+Dr. Brian R. Untch, MD, FACS is affiliated with Memorial Sloan Kettering Cancer Center, MSK MONMOUTH, MSKCC SURGERY GROUP and MSKCC REGIONAL NETWORK.

 650 Commack Road